davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-14/snippet-return-to-maryland-district-court-7.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-14 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-14 (Wikipedia)" ✂️: >-
   On April 14 [of 2025], Homeland Security Department lawyer Joseph Mazzara updated the court that his department "does not have authority to forcibly extract an alien from the domestic custody of a foreign sovereign nation."
 citation: >-